chetan081/Titanic_survival_orange/README.md

 It includes both the Orange workflow and the evaluation report.

 ## Files
-- `titanic-workflow.ows` → Orange workflow file (open in Orange3 to reproduce the pipeline)
+- `titanic_survival.ows` → Orange workflow file (open in Orange3 to reproduce the pipeline)
-- `titanic_report.html` → Test & Score report from Orange
+- `orange_titanic_report.pdf` → Test & Score report from Orange
 - `data/README.md` → Instructions to download the Titanic dataset from Kaggle

 ##  Results